sedostheatre/sedos.co.uk/input/shows/2022-sedos-on-tour-choose-your-own.md

 Rocket into space or face the haunted mansion?
 Say "I do!" or murder the best man?
 Save the world or end it?

-In Choose Your Own, you decide!
+In *Choose Your Own*, you decide!
 Join the Banana Hut Gang as they create a brave-new improvised world where the audience makes the big decisions.

 Will you keep the story on track, derail it completely, or make us start again... the choice is yours!